 Each year the Kiwanis Club of Pullman presents the Kiwanis Community Service Recognition Award to advance and honor community service and volunteerism in the Pullman area.

-Recipients of the award will be an outstanding contributor to the well being and environment of Pullman; an exemplary role model for Pullman’s children, men, and women; and show demonstrated commitment to civic matters and the ongoing improvement of our city.
+Recipients of the award are outstanding contributors to the well being and environment of Pullman; exemplary role models for Pullman’s children, men, and women; and show demonstrated commitment to civic matters and the ongoing improvement of the city.